misael-diaz/Demo-BDX/README.md

 I have spent a considerable amount of time studying Quake's source code because I would like to create some games on my spare time.
-I have learned that I need to know a lot more such as graphics programming in order to do understand Quake's source code but found out about how they did memory management and thought that would be useful for some of my projects like this one.
+I have learned that I need to know a lot more such as graphics programming in order to understand Quake's source code but found out about how they did memory management and thought that would be useful for some of my projects like this one.